djpetti/csci6780/README.md

-# Building the Code

-Project 1 code can be built on most Linux machines.
+# Distributed Computing Systems Projects

+This repository contains project code for
+Distributed Computing Systems (CSCI 6780).

-## Requirements
+# Requirements

 - A somewhat modern compiler.
-This project uses C++17 features, so support for that is required.
+These projects use C++17 features, so support for that is required.
 - A working [protobuf compiler](https://developers.google.com/protocol-buffers).
 On
   Ubuntu systems, you might also be able to install the `protobuf-compiler` package.